-And yet, it was something I’d obviously seen repeatedly all over the interwebs and it sunk in, and somewhere in my mind I knew I needed to do it.
+And yet, it was something I’d obviously seen repeatedly all over the interwebs and it sunk in, and somewhere in my mind, I knew I needed to do it.

 On that fateful day in Wilko’s (which is where I happened to find the perfect notebooks for my morning pages) I just felt compelled to start morning pages.

-Anyhow, enough about me.
-This is about you and how to get you started on morning pages.
+Anyhow, enough about me, this is about you and how to get you started on morning pages.

-If you are struggling to get started with writing morning pages, or you have block and don’t know what to write about, I have some morning pages prompts for you to get you going.
+If you are struggling to get started with writing morning pages, or you have a block and don’t know what to write about, I have some morning pages prompts for you to get you going.